Ivan Kőszegi: Family

 Ivan (also John) was born in the 1240s into the wealthy and influential Kőszegi family, originating from the gens (clan) Héder, as one of the four sons of the powerful lord Henry I Kőszegi.
 His brothers were Nicholas I, Henry II – who were also elevated into high dignities during the age of the late Árpáds – and Peter, the Bishop of Veszprém from 1275 till his murder in 1289.

 His marriage to an unidentified noblewoman produced three children.
 His eldest son was Gregory, who held some minor offices before predeceasing him in 1297.
 He left two sons, Nicholas III and Andrew, who inherited Ivan's wealth and dominion in 1308.
 Ivan also had an unnamed daughter, who married a certain Dominic, a familiaris of her father.
+This Dominic fought in the Battle of Göllheim in 1298.
+Some historians identified him with Dominic Csák.
 During his advanced age, Ivan's younger son John the "Wolf" was born in the 1300s; after his downfall in Hungary, he integrated into the Austrian nobility, becoming ancestor of the Bernstein (or Pernstein) family.
 Ivan also had an illegitimate son, Nicholas, who was born in 1282 from an extramarital affair.
 Nicholas served as Bishop of Győr from 1308 to 1336.